Margery0011/Predicting-Probability-and-the-Level-of-Dementia-Using-Machine-Learning-Models/README.md

 ![image](https://user-images.githubusercontent.com/89502586/165438099-f7174178-349c-412e-9368-31046f088ff2.png)

+### Result explain

+- Тhe cell on row one, column one, contains the number of True Negatives (in our case, this cell contains the number of correctly predicted individual who does not have dementia ).
+The model truly predicts 59 of them.

+- Тhe cell on row one, column two, contains the number of False Positives (in our case, this cell contains the number of predicted as Non-Dementia , but actually is Dementia ).
+The model falsely predicts 14 real patients.

+-  Тhe cell on row two, column one, contains the number of False Negatives (in our case, this cell contains the number of predicted as Dementia , but actually is Non-Dementia ).
+The model falsely predicts 2 individuals.

+- Тhe cell on row two, column two, contains the number of True Positives (in our case, this cell contains the number of correctly predicted Dementia that has Dementia ).
+The model truly predicts 47 samples

 ## Logistic Regression

 Logistic Regression is used to solve classification problems.
 Models are trained on historical labelled datasets and aim to predict which category new observations will belong to.
 Logistic regression is well suited when we need to predict a binary answer (only 2 possible values like yes or no).